mateibarbu19/digital-computers-1/resources/non-blocking/README.md

 respect these guidelines.

-If you want to remeber the difference between the two, always refer to either the IEEE Verilog Standard or the selected quotes from Cummings (see [3]) article.
+If you want to remeber the difference between the two, always refer to either the IEEE Verilog Standard or the selected quotes from Cummings's (see [3]) article.